hmrc/play-fsm/README.md

         .orApply(Transitions.start)
 ```

-- apply the transition to current state and redirect to the resulting state
+- apply the transition to current state and redirect to the new state

 ```
     val stop: Action[AnyContent] = actions.apply(Transitions.stop)